-^{}The capital of Amorim Investimentos e Participações, SCPS, S.A. is wholly owned by three companies, Amorim Holding Financeira, SCPS, S.A.
-(5.63%), Amorim Holding II, SCPS, S.A.
-(44.37%) and Amorim - Sociedade Gestora de Participações Sociais, S.A.
+(a) The shares with voting rights in Amorim Investimentos e Participações, SGPS, S.A. are wholly owned by three companies, Amorim Holding Financeira, SGPS, S.A.
+(11.392%), Amorim Holding II, SGPS, S.A.
+(38.608%) and Amorim - Sociedade Gestora de Participações Sociais, S.A.
 (50%) without any of them having a controlling stake in the company, thereby ending the imputation chain, under the terms of Article 20 of the Portuguese Securities Code.
-The share capital and voting rights of these three companies, in turn, are held, respectively in the case of the first two, directly and indirectly (through Imoeuro SCPS, S.A. and Oil Investment, B.V.) by Ms. Maria Fernanda Oliveira Ramos Amorim and daughters, and in the third case by Mr. António Ferreira de Amorim, wife and children.
+The share capital and voting rights of these three companies, in turn, are held, respectively in the case of the first two, directly and indirectly (through Imoeuro SGPS, S.A. and Oil Investment, B.V.) by Ms. Maria Fernanda Oliveira Ramos Amorim and daughters, and in the third case by Mr. António Ferreira de Amorim, wife and children.